tarapsharma/web/quotes.md

     1. “There are no rules here -- we're trying to accomplish something.”
     2. “Our greatest weakness lies in giving up.
 The most certain way to succeed is always to try just one more time.”

-* Conclusion

-Going from "we could solve this with ML!" to an actually-viable product is often[fn:3] a bumpy road.
-Incorporating human feedback into an automated system is a key tool to help ease this transition.
-I don't have any easy recommendations here; whether and how you should incorporate human input into your particular product is highly dependent on the product and the market in which it is situated.

-But you should consider it.
-I've seen human augmentation assist ML companies at every stage of growth, from pre-seed to post-IPO.
-It is a tool that, in my opinion, every technology strategist should have in their toolkit.

-* Footnotes
-[fn:4] [[https://www.cio.com/article/274740/outsourcing-sla-definitions-and-solutions.html][Service-level agreements]], which "defines the level of service expected by a customer from a supplier"; in this case, the "level of service" refers to the latency of a system.

-[fn:3] Read: always.

-[fn:2] Even if a model is more accurate than the human-only alternative, explainability can still be an important psychological issue for customers.
-Consider a driverless car that has accident rates 1/10th those of an average driver; however, when it does crash, it does so seemingly at random.
-Public perception and adoption of such a product would (I predict) be poor, since when we are in such critical situations, we often rely on explanations to feel safe and in-control.
-Note that this may be less of an issue for internal-use models, where adoption can be decreed by management, and not driven by user perception.

-[fn:1] I'm not saying this is what YouTube actually does.
-This is just an example.